Tristan971/EasyFXML/easyfxml-docker/README.md

 - **Java version:** 11
 - **Provider:** AdoptOpenJDK

+### Usage

+The image executes maven with the given arguments on the folder `/root/build`, so an example would be:
+`docker run -v /my/project:/root/build -it tristandeloche/easyfxml-docker:1.2.3 clean install`

 ### Specifics

 Running _JavaFX_ mostly requires the X Virtual FrameBuffer (`xvfb`), but it is far from enough for most features and workflows.